 Jury and Witness Duty Leave

-Full time employees will be paid for necessary time off, up to a normal workday for each day they serve on a jury or as a wtness.
+Full time employees will be paid for necessary time off, up to a normal workday for each day they serve on a jury or as a witness.

 Employees are required to turn over allowances they receive from the court to OE.